Who's the Boss? (2013 film)

 Who's the Boss? (¿Quién Manda?) is a 2013 Dominican Republic romantic comedy film written by Daniel Aurelio and directed by Ronni Castillo.
-The film was selected as the Dominican Republic entry for the Best Foreign Language Film at the 86th Academy Awards, but it was not nominated.
+The film received domestic accolades and was selected as the Dominican Republic entry for the Best Foreign Language Film at the 86th Academy Awards, but did not receive a nomination.

+Synopsis

+Alex, the lead male character, is an advertising executive whose romantic relationships tend to be short and superficial because he doesn't want to give up his freedom.
+Everything changes when he meets Natalie, a girl from a similar background.
+Despite their romantic compatibility, with their headstrong personalities the two struggle to prove "who's the boss."